TobbeTripitaka/agrid/README.md

 # grid
-A grid for modelling, analyse, map and visualise multidimensional and multivariate data
+A grid for modelling, analyse, map and visualise multidimensional and multivariate data.

+  - Named coordinates using xarray
+  - Plots maps
+  - Cunning appraoch to process hires and lo res data quickly
+  - Dask arrays
+  - 3D visualisation.

 Soon to come: Paper and code.